puppetlabs/puppet-docs/source/puppet/4.2/reference/whered_it_go.markdown

 ---
 layout: default
-title: "Puppet 4.0 Preview: Where Did Everything Go?"
+title: "Where Did Everything Go in Puppet 4.x?"
 ---